Another Workout

 Another Workout is an album by jazz tenor saxophonist Hank Mobley recorded during two sessions in 1961.
 Most of the album was recorded during a session on December 5, 1961, while the final track, "Three Coins in a Fountain," was recorded on March 26, 1961 (during the sessions for Mobley's Workout album).
-The album was first released on the Blue Note label in 1985.
-The musicians on Another Workout are the same as those on Workout, with the exception of guitarist Grant Green, who does not appear on Another Workout.
-The musicians are: Mobley, pianist Wynton Kelly, bassist Paul Chambers, and drummer Philly Joe Jones.
+The album was not released until 1985 on the Blue Note.
+The musicians on Another Workout are the same as those on Workout, with the exception of guitarist Grant Green, who does not appear.
+The musicians are: Mobley is accompanied by pianist Wynton Kelly, bassist Paul Chambers and drummer Philly Joe Jones.
+According to writer Bob Blumenthal, producer Michael Cuscuna called the delay of this album's release "incomprehensible".

 Track listing

 All compositions by Hank Mobley, except where noted.